 Look around and see how Pinterest works for businesses (big and small) who are indulging in both soft selling and hard selling.
 Which of course depends on the product or service they are promoting.

 The thing with other social networks like Facebook and Twitter is that promoting products directly is frowned upon by these companies because they see their networks as a way to socialize.
 But the good aspect of Pinterest is that it outshines even other visual social media networks such as Instagram.

 According to a study done by Shopify, people actually spend big money on Pinterest.
 They found that the highest “average order value” when it comes to social sales is generated from Pinterest.
 Digging deeper, the company also discovered that a whopping 90% of users are actually using Pinterest to learn more about products before they make a buying decision.

 The point is, if you have a worthy product or service to sell (in B2C and even B2B), you can go about on your selling-adventure on Pinterest.
 Don’t be afraid to take high quality product photos and share them on your account.

 What’s more, with Pinterest offering seller-friendly features such as a “buyable pins”, your potential customers can buy your products directly through Pinterest without even leaving the site.
 This can not only help you sell better, but also lets you increase your conversion rate.
 Now, how Pinterest works for your particular business depends on a number of factors.

 Put Knowing How Pinterest Works to Good Use

 Where other social media networks fail, Pinterest succeeds.
 That’s how Pinterest works.
 Because using Pinterest for business lets you effortlessly do more business.
 No surprises there.

-If you think you’re ready to start promoting, sharing, and/or selling on Pinterest but need a little help getting started, then check out our Pinterest Management or Pinterest Advertising services.
-Then give us a call or schedule a time to chat about how our social media marketing company can help you grow on Pinterest.
+If you think you’re ready to start promoting, sharing, and/or selling on Pinterest but need a little help getting started, then check out our Pinterest Management services.
+Contact us to schedule a time to chat about how our social media marketing company can help you grow on Pinterest.